apaciuk/rails-6-stimulus-saas/README.md

 Starter SaaS preconfigured boilerplate with Bootstrap 5, Devise, Notify, Annaouncements, Madmin, Stimulus JS and Action Cable.

+Also can be used with React/Vue via  $rails webpacker:install:react (or vue)

 Things you may want to cover:

 * Ruby version